GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Documents/Updating_Legacy_JSON.md

 It can also be useful to have a file searcher on hand if you're editing large quantities of files, or modifying file names.
 [Grepwin](https://tools.stefankueng.com/grepWin.html) is what I use, and TheGoatGod recommends [Ultrasearch](https://www.jam-software.com/ultrasearch).
 Again, and I cannot emphasise this enough, use whatever works best for you.
 -Goats Comment- I use both tools now, im going to end up with grepwin being my defualt.

+You may also see reference to python scripts, in the form `script_name.py` being mentioned in certain entries.
+See [Python](#Python) for more information on that.

 ---
 ## Regex
 Regex, short for regular expressions, is a syntax language most commonly used in find-and-replace to find patterns and use complicated replaces.
 As you'll see later on, even simple regex can massively streamline the process of removing obsolete code.
 In each section below, I include the specific regex necessary for the task, and how to use it, so don't worry if you don't know what regex is.
-(For those of you interested in learning more, [Regex Quickstart Cheatsheet](https://www.rexegg.com/regex-quickstart.html) has the necessary information.).
+(For those of you interested in learning more, [Regex Quickstart Cheatsheet](https://www.rexegg.com/regex-quickstart.html) is a great place to start).

 ---
 ## What is JSON?